raul23/search-ebooks/README.rst

 A file-based cache library was choosen instead of a memory-based cache like `Redis`_ because the converted files (``txt``) needed to be persistent to speed up subsequent searches.
+Also `DiskCache`_ has its own interesting features compared to other file-based cache libraries such as being thread-safe and process-safe and supporting multiple eviction policies.
+See `Features`_ for a complete list.

 See `DiskCache Cache Benchmarks`_ for comparaisons to `Memcached`_ and `Redis`_.